VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 <div class="guideSection" markdown="1">
 <h2><a id="Perfect AlexanderStrategy">Strategy</a></h2>

-Since you may enter this phase with your resources being full (mana + gauge), I recommend to check The Balance/Akhmorning for any specific opener.
+Since you may enter this phase with your resources being full (mana + gauge), your opener may vary.

 *Perfect Alexander* will appear in the middle of the arena with the aggro meter being reset.
 He will cast **Final Word**, allocating a debuff to everyone.
 Immediately move to your assigned position: